bar-engel/bar-engel/README.md

 Second-year Computer Science student with a strong academic record and hands-on experience operating mission-critical systems in classified military environments.

-Before writing code professionally, I spent two years as an Intelligence Analyst in the Israeli Air Force — working under pressure, coordinating across operational teams in real time, and building Python tools to automate analysis workflows.
-That background shaped how I approach software: precise, structured, and focused on what actually matters.
+Before writing code professionally, I spent two years as an Intelligence Analyst in the Israeli Air Force — working under pressure, coordinating across operational teams in real time, and building Python automation tools to streamline analysis workflows.
+That background shaped how I approach software: precise, structured, and focused on what actually works.

-Today I bring that same mindset to full-stack development.
-I am looking for a student developer position where I can keep building and growing.
+Today I build backend systems and REST APIs, and I'm looking for a student developer position where I can keep growing.

 <br>